axil/numpy-data-types/numpy_data_types.rst

         array([['A', 'B'],
         ['C', 'D']], dtype='<U1')

-With object-mode strings the loops must happen on the python level:
+With object-mode strings the loops must happen on the Python level:

 .. code:: python